Death Hunt: Casting

-Joan Collins was originally cast in the female. lead.
+Joan Collins was originally cast in the female lead.
 She does not appear in the final film.
 Angie Dickinson accepted what was a relatively small role because she wanted to work with Bronson and Marvin and "I wanted to see Banff".
 She did admit "my part is so small it looks as if it's been almost cut out of the picture.
 It hasn't.
 That's it...
 I probably wouldn't have done it if the film had been set in Lancaster."

 "I think they set out to make a piece of entertainment, not a documentary" said Canadian actor August Schellenberg who appears in the film.
 "Being Canadian, I've given up on historical fact after seeing Riel.
 Talk about a travesty - and that was with Canadian taxpayers' money.
 Death Hunt is American...
 The experience was fun.
 I don't think I was treated any differently than Lee Marvin.
 It's on Canadian films with American stars that you are treated as an also-ran."

+On March 1, 2025, a few days after Gene Hackman's death was announced, Drew Struzan revealed on his Facebook account that the actor had originally been cast as Millen.
+Due to creative differences with Hunt, Hackman dropped out of the role shortly before filming.
+Struzan showed off artwork he had drawn with Hackman in the role, which was done before the actor dropped out.

 Filming

-Principal photography for Death Hunt took place in March and April 1981.
-Location sites included Canmore and Abraham Lake, Alberta in Canada.
+Principal photography for Death Hunt took place in March 1980.
+Location sites included Banff, Canmore and Abraham Lake, Alberta in Canada.

 The film featured a Bristol F.2b Fighter replica in RCAF markings.
 The aircraft was on skis and equipped with an upper wing-mounted machine gun.
+A second biplane was also used at first before it crashed.

 Release

 Home media

 Death Hunt was first released on VHS by CBS/Fox video in the early 1980s.
 A DVD of Death Hunt was released by Anchor Bay Entertainment in January 2005.
 However, Anchor Bay has since lost distribution rights to the film, and the DVD was forced out of print.
 Shout!
-Factory has recently acquired the rights to the film and released it on DVD on February 1, 2011, as a double bill with Butch and Sundance: The Early Days (1979).
+Factory acquired the rights to the film and released it on DVD on February 1, 2011, as a double bill with Butch and Sundance: The Early Days (1979).
+In 2013, Timeless Media Group (an imprint of Shout!
+Factory) released a limited run 2k Blu-ray which is also out of print.